-We recommend you start preparing some of these tips a few weeks before your travel date.
-That way, you can be sure you cover all of them and you won’t need to worry about any last-minute preparations.
+We recommend you start preparing some of these business trip tips a few weeks before your travel date.
+By preparing for business travel, you ensure you’re doing everything right and by the book.

 Before booking a business trip or doing anything practical, you should read through your company’s business travel policy.
 This way, you ensure you’re doing everything right and by the book.